Geborgen/nordic-souls/README.md

 The list also uses [Kezyma's Root Builder](https://www.nexusmods.com/skyrimspecialedition/mods/31720) to keep the game root folder clean.
 Any mod that needs to be installed in the game folder is instead added to MO2 with a special file structure, and is then added to the game folder whenever the game is running.

+### Antivirus Exceptions

+Generally speaking, using Windows Defender is advised as it is a solid antivirus software that will have minimal interference with the game.
+Antivirus programs can be notorious for false flagging MO2's VFS as problematic, causing crashes or other problems.
+Antivirus programs like BitDefender, Norton, and Webroot are especially aggressive, and you will very likely need to fully remove them from your PC in order to actually launch the game through MO2.

+If you use Windows Defender, it is advised that you set up an Exception for the modlist.
+Please follow these steps:
+1. Press the Windows key, type `Windows Defender` in the search bar and select `Windows Security`.
+2. Click on `Virus & threat protection` in the left pane.
+3. Click the `Manage settings` option under `Virus & threat protection settings`.
+4. Scroll down to `Exclusions` and click `Add or remove exclusions`.
+Accept the run with administrator prompt.
+5. Click the `Add an exclusion` button at the top and choose `Folder`.
+6. Navigate to your installation folder for the list and click `Select Folder`.

 ### Customizing the List

 **Other than what is mentioned here, modifying the list in any way will void all support.** I cannot guarantee that everything will work if you add or remove mods.
-If you do add mods that include plugins, they **MUST** load anywhere above the Synthesis patch, zero exceptions.
+If you do add mods that include plugins, they **MUST** load anywhere above the Synthesis patches, zero exceptions.
 The paper map plugin should always be at the very bottom of your load order.

 As this may cause some confusion, I should clarify that I'm not against people editing the list.
 All I mean is that I won't be able to help if things break.
 This also falls under Wabbajack's "rule 11", meaning that any modifications you make, you do so at your own risk.
 Visit the [modification guide](https://github.com/Geborgen/nordic-souls/blob/main/MODIFICATIONGUIDE.md) for more information.